-Management expects revenues in fiscal 2013 to increase over fiscal year 2012.
-Expectations are for product mix and margins to remain favorable for fiscal year 2013.
-During fiscal 2012 new orders received by the Company were approximately \$44.4 million.
-The order backlog of approximately \$50.8 million at June 30, 2012 gives the Company a solid base of future sales.
-It is presently anticipated that a minimum of \$30 million of orders comprising the June 30, 2012 backlog will be filled during the fiscal year ending June 30, 2013.
-The minimum of \$30 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2013.
+Management expects revenues in fiscal 2015 to be less than fiscal year 2014 revenues.
+Expectations are for product mix and margins to remain favorable for fiscal year 2015.
+During fiscal 2014 new orders received by the Company were approximately \$21 million.
+The total backlog at June 30, 3014 was approximately \$35.7 million.
+It is presently anticipated that a minimum of \$18 million of orders comprising the June 30, 2014 backlog will be filled during the fiscal year ending June 30, 2015.
+The minimum of \$18 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2015.
 See discussions below for further detail on the customer mix included in the backlog.

-In addition to the backlog, the Company currently has outstanding quotations representing in excess of \$32 million in the aggregate for both repeat and new programs.
+In addition to the backlog, the Company currently has outstanding opportunities representing in excess of \$21 million in the aggregate for both repeat and new programs.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
-However, there can be no assurance that the Company will acquire any or all of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and military procurement generally.
+However, there can be no assurance that the Company will acquire any of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and military procurement generally.